spikelynch/peppermint/README.md

 ### Via manual run

-Build, the project (see below), then run command from project directory: `java -cp <path to groovy installation>/lib/*:./build/libs/peppermint-fat.jar io.vertx.core.Launcher`
+- Build, the project (see below), then run command from project directory: `java -cp <path to groovy installation>/lib/*:./build/libs/peppermint-fat.jar io.vertx.core.Launcher`
+- App is pre-configured to use a SOLR instance available on the `localhost:8983`.

 ## Building
-Run command: ` ./gradlew shadowJar`
+- Run command: ` ./gradlew shadowJar`